How To Layout Your Blog For Maximum Impact

 5. Promote other relevant content

-There are higher chances of people opting in for your freebie after they’ve just finished reading the blog.
-So use this area strategically.
+There are higher chances of people opting in for your freebie or checking out your offer after reading a relevant blog about it.
+Incorporate this strategy in your blogs.

 The footer, which is the last section, contains your business logo, icons of social media sites you’re on and copyright.
 Footers are for all legalities so make sure you don’t miss out on all elements that go into the footer.